MicrosoftDocs/learn/learn-pr/commercial-marketplace/simplify-cloud-procurement-governance-azure-marketplace/includes/4-manage-software-procurement-azure-marketplace.md

 You can use Azure Private Marketplace to manage what plans under each product can be purchased by users.
 This might be useful to align purchases to your organization’s budget, allowing only plans within a specific price range to be acquired by users.

-As you add products to your catalog, you can select the allowed plans under each product:
+As you add products to your catalog, you can select the approved plans under each product:

 - **Select all current and future plans:** allow users to purchase existing plans and give them the option to purchase new plans if the software provider adds them to that product.